Improved statistics for F-theory standard models: Simplification techniques

 \end{itemize} \end{exmp}

 \begin{note} A simple computer scan shows that for the QSM applications in this paper, only the graphs $G_1$, $G_2$, $G_3$, $G_4$, $G_5$ appear.
-We may thus wonder if all line bundles on these curves with the prescribed degrees have the same number of global sections, or if there are exceptions (a.k.a. jumps). \end{note}
+We may thus wonder if all line bundles on these curves with the prescribed degrees have the same number of global sections, or if there are exceptions (a.k.a. jumps).
+For $G_1$, we work out the answer below.
+The remaining graphs are addressed in \cref{Appendix:Derivations}. \end{note}

 \begin{defn} Consider a rational circuit $\Gamma$.
 By definition, this is a terminal graph whose components are all rational.
 In addition, by our prescription, for each rational component/vertex $V_i$ of $\Gamma$, there is an integer $d_i$ which encodes a line bundle $L_i = \mathcal{O}_{V_i}( d_i ) \cong \mathcal{O}_{\mathbb{P}^1}( d_i )$.
 Altogether, this defines a family $\mathcal{F}$ of line bundles on the nodal curve $C^\bullet$ whose dual graph is $\Gamma$, such that for every $L \in \mathcal{F}$ and every vertex $V_i$ of $\Gamma$: